egrosdou01/personal-blog/blog/2024-08-09-opentofu-rke2-cilium-azure/opentofu-rke2-cilium-azure.md

 ## data.tf

 The `data.tf` file holds the code to downlod relevant information about the kube-vip installation.
-The information will be used later on in the `cluster.tf` file while defining the the RKE2 cluster configuration.
+The information will be used later on in the `main.tf` file while defining the RKE2 cluster configuration.

 ```hcl
 # Download the kube-vip required RBAC manisfest